-(f) Retaliation Prohibited.
-It shall be unlawful for a Covered Employer or any other party to discriminate in any manner or take adverse action against any Covered Employee in retaliation for exercising rights protected under this Ordinance.
+Employer or any other party to discriminate in any manner or take adverse action against any Covered Employee in retaliation for exercising rights protected under this Ordinance.
 Rights protected under this Ordinance include but are not limited to, the right to file a complaint or inform any person about any party's alleged noncompliance with this Ordinance, and the right to inform any person of his or her potential rights under this Ordinance and to assist him or her in asserting such rights.
 Protections of this Ordinance shall apply to any Covered Employee who mistakenly, but in good faith, alleges noncompliance with this Ordinance.
 Taking adverse action against a Covered Employee, including but not limited to lowering Covered Employees' Base Wage or Holiday Premium Wages or reduction of hours, within ninety days of the Covered Employee's exercise of rights protected under this Ordinance, shall raise a rebuttable presumption of having done so in retaliation for the exercise of such rights.

-(g) Credit for Employer-Initiated Hazard Pay.
+- (g) Credit for Employer-Initiated Hazard Pay.
 Hazard Premium Pay otherwise required under this Ordinance shall be reduced by the hourly amount of any Employer-Initiated Hazard Pay (e.g., a Covered Employer offering a \$2 per hour Employer-Initiated Hazard Pay pays an additional \$1 per hour in Hazard Premium Pay per this Ordinance).
 Such Covered Employer must demonstrate that, as of the effective date of this Ordinance and in any subsequent covered pay periods, all Covered Employees are receiving such Employer-Initiated Hazard Pay.
 No Covered Employer shall be credited prospectively for any past payments.
 No Covered Employer shall be credited for any hourly premiums already owed to Covered Employees, such as but not limited to, Holiday Premiums.
-Nothing herein shall be interpreted to prohibit any Covered Employer from paying more than \$3 per hour in Hazard Premium Pay.

-(h) As an alternative to providing Hazard Premium Pay, Covered Employers may opt to permanently provide to all Covered Employees a basic level of healthcare protection.
-Healthcare must be exclusive of any governmentally-provided medical plan and must include at least the following minimum benefits:

-(1) Coverage after two months of employment for employee, spouse, and dependents.
+Nothing herein shall be interpreted to prohibit any Covered Employer from paying more than \$3 per hour in Hazard Premium Pay. - (h) As an alternative to providing Hazard Premium Pay, Covered Employers may opt to permanently provide to all Covered Employees a basic level of healthcare protection.
+Healthcare must be exclusive of any governmentally-provided medical plan and must include at least the following minimum benefits: - (1) Coverage after the third month, provided an employee has worked sufficient hours in the preceding two months, for employee, spouse, and dependents.
+For example: Work hours in January and February; coverage would begin the 1st of April.

-(2) Zero dollar weekly premium for the employee; \$20 weekly premium for dependents.

-(3) Healthcare reimbursement account of \$250 employee only, or \$350 employee with dependents;

-(4) Calendar year deductible of \$1,200 employee only; \$2,400 employee plus one dependent; \$2,900 employee with two or more dependents;

-(5) Calendar year out of pocket maximum of \$6,900 employee only; \$13,800 employee plus one or more dependents;

-(6) Hospital, outpatient surgery and emergency room coverage of 50% after deductible met;

-(7) Doctor's office visits covered at 50% after deductible met;

-(8) Prescription coverage of \$25 for a 30-day supply (or less if generic is less than \$25);

-(9) Paid sick leave of 6 days per year; 14 days if COVID-19 related or quarantined.

-(i) No Waiver of Rights.
+- (2) Zero dollar weekly premium for the employee; \$20 weekly premium for dependents; and - (3) Healthcare reimbursement account of \$250 employee only, or \$350 employee with dependents; and - (4) Calendar year deductible of \$1,200 employee only; \$2,400 employee plus one dependent; \$2,900 employee with two or more dependents; and - (5) Calendar year out of pocket maximum of \$6,900 employee only; \$13,800 employee plus one or more dependents; and - (6) Hospital, outpatient surgery and emergency room coverage of 50% after deductible met; and - (7) Doctor's office visits covered at 50% after deductible met; and - (8) Prescription coverage of \$25 for a 30-day supply (or less if generic is less than \$25); and - (9) Paid sick leave of 6 days per year for full timeemployees, and prorated based on hours worked for part time employees;14 days if COVID-19 related or quarantined. - (i) No Waiver of Rights.
 Any waiver by a Covered Employee of any or all of the provisions of this Ordinance shall be deemed contrary to public policy and shall be void and unenforceable.